wavefrontHQ/docs/pages/doc/dashboards_managing.md

 -   From a dashboard, click the pencil icon <span class="fa-pencil fa"/> on the right side below the task bar, and select **Edit**.

 When editing a dashboard, you can make changes to the dashboard description, name, dashboard variables, sections, and charts.

+{% include note.html content="Wavefront [system dashboards](dashboards_introductory) are read-only and cannot be edited.
+If you want to make changes to one of them you must first clone it." %}

 ### Dashboard Description and Name